dart-archive/www.dartlang.org/src/site/polymer/spa/index.markdown

 To implement data binding in your app, create a top-level element that extends `PolymerElement`.
-This element represents the entire app&mdash;only one exists at a time and all other elements are children of this element.
+This element represents the entire app&mdash;only one top-level element exists at a time, and all other elements are children of this element.

-The following steps show how to do this:
+Here's how to implement the top-level element:

 <ol markdown="1">
 <li markdown="1"> Move the contents of the original HTML body to an